A campaign to scrap VAT on safety products in the home could have made a huge difference to councils in the year since Grenfell.

-The Government is being urged to scrap the 20% tax on a range of products including fire alarms, carbon monoxide detectors, gas safety checks, fire doors and fire extinguishers.
+The Axe Safety Tax campaign was launched earlier this year to scrap the 20 per cent tax on a range of products and services including fire alarms, carbon monoxide detectors, gas safety checks, fire doors and fire extinguishers.

 Singer Midge Ure, ex England footballer Robbie Fowler and West End actress Carley Stenson are among those backing the campaign along with a large number of MPs.